Travel Destinations

 Nearest Station: Varanasi Junction (BSB) / Banaras (BSBS)

 Varanasi is a special place.
 People often say that Varanasi is the spiritual capital of India.
-It is also one of the living cities in the world.
+It is also one of the oldest cities in the world.
 Varanasi has been around for a long time.
+This is why this Delhi to Varanasi is the one of the most popular routes.

 People go to the Kashi Vishwanath Temple because it is very special.
 They watch the Ganga Aarti at Dashashwamedh Ghat.
 The Kashi Vishwanath Temple and the Ganga Aarti at Dashashwamedh Ghat are very meaningful to these people.
 They also go to Manikarnika Ghat to think about how nothing lasts, including the Kashi Vishwanath Temple and the Ganga Aarti, at Dashashwamedh Ghat.